 Most of the crude oil sold to domestic oil dealers or transferred by us under processing arrangements was ultimately delivered to the Nizhnekamsk oil refinery (until September 2005) and the Moscow oil refinery (until April 2004).
 In 2005, 2004 and 2003, approximately 73%, 78% and 58%, respectively, of our total domestic crude oil shipment volumes were ultimately delivered to these two refineries, including approximately 54%, 63% and 50%, respectively, to the Nizhnekamsk oil refinery.
+In October 2005, we entered into a long-term supply contract with TAIF in order to supply to TAIF at market price up to 650,000 tons per month of crude oil to be refined at the Nizhnekamsk oil refinery.
 Deliveries were also made to other refineries located throughout European Russia, including in Ufa, Ryazan and Nizhny Novgorod.
 In total, approximately 7.4 million tons, 9.2 million tons and 8.3 million tons were delivered to domestic refineries, representing approximately 27%, 38% and 34% of all our deliveries (excluding purchased oil) in 2005, 2004 and 2003, respectively.
-The decrease of deliveries to domestic refineries in 2005 is mainly due to the increase in deliveries to the Kremenchug refinery in Ukraine.
+The decrease of deliveries to domestic refineries in 2005 is mainly due to the increase in deliveries through intermediaries to the Kremenchug oil refinery in Ukraine.

-We also engage in swap transactions with other Russian oil companies whereby we undertake to deliver our oil to certain refineries in Russia or the CIS in exchange for delivery of oil of equivalent value to refineries in or adjacent to regions of Russia where we have retail operations.
+We engage in swap transactions with other Russian oil companies whereby we undertake to deliver our oil to certain refineries in Russia or the CIS in exchange for delivery of oil of equivalent value to refineries in or adjacent to regions of Russia where we have retail operations.
 Such swap arrangements are beneficial to us and our counterparties insofar as they result in reduction of transportation costs and improved marketing efficiencies.
-The total volume of such swap transactions amounted to 1.2 million tons, 0.4 million tons and 2.1 million tons in 2005, 2004 and 2003, respectively.
-In 2002, swap transactions amounted to 2.7 million tons.
+The total volume of such swap transactions amounted to 0.4 million tons and 2.1 million tons in 2004 and 2003, respectively.
+We did not engage in swap transactions in 2005.
+We also enter into agency agreements with other Russian oil companies whereby we purchase crude oil and refined products from these companies and resell it to our customers.
+The total volume of such transactions amounted to 1.2 million tons in 2005.